 This is not the best activity to use with a large class unless you have one adult for every 2 kids LOL as the sticking is rather time consuming, but it is great for smaller groups.

-A simpler activity would be the free Christmas bookmarks - your child can simply colour them in and cut them out!
+A simpler activity for a large group of kids would be the free Christmas bookmarks - your child can simply color them in and cut them out!

 The word search topics include Isaiah 9:6, the angel's message to Joseph, to Mary and to the shepherds, the birth of Jesus, the visit of the Magi, Zechariah and Elizabeth, and Simeon's Song, among others.

 This was my favorite Christmas resource when my kids were little!
-The focus of this e-book is on Bible-based lessons and crafts#Ad that bring out the real meaning of Christmas.
+The focus of this e-book is on Bible-based lessons and crafts that bring out the real meaning of Christmas.